baciladan/baciladan/README.md

 - 👋 Hi, I’m @baciladan
 - 👀 I’m interested in ...
 Web Development / UI UX Design / HTML5 / CSS3 / JavaScript / React.JS / Vue.JS and more
 - 🌱 I’m currently learning ...
-React.JS more in depth and Vue.JS basics
+React.JS advanced concepts, React Native and Vue.JS basics
 - 💞️ I’m looking to collaborate on ...
 Any web project as a Front-End Developer
 - 📫 How to reach me ...
 You can reach me @ baciladan0@gmail.com .
 Be sure to also check my Portfolio page @ https://baciladan.com